 Function Preconditions Definition

-pygame.m: ixer.init(rate, format, stereo)
+pygame.mi xer.init(rate, format, stereo)

 rate is a valid sample rate (11025, 22050, or 44100). format is 8 for unsigned 8-bit samples or -16 for signed 16-bit samples. stereo is 0 for mono or 1 for stereo.
 Initialize the audio player with the given sample rate (in samples per second), sample format, and mono/stereo setting.
 Must be called before any other audio operations.

-pygame.m: ixer.stop()
+pygame.mi xer.stop()

 Stop any currently playing sounds on all channels.
+Any currently playing channels that previously had an end event set with set_endevent will immediately place their end events on the event queue.

-pygame.m: ixer.Sound( stream )
+pygame.mi xer.Sound( stream )

 stream is a readable stream object (see Section 3.7).
 When read, stream yields the contents of a valid WAV file (see Section C).
-Create a Sound object for the given sound clip.
+Create a Sound object from the audio data in the given WAV file.

 Class Method

-Preconditions Definition
+Class Preconditions Definition

 Sound play()

+1 1 1 1

 Start playing this sound clip and return the Channel on which the clip is playing.

-Channel set_endevent(event)

-event is an integer event type code greater than or equal to USEREVENT.
-Schedule an event of type event to occur when the currently playing sound clip stops playing, either because the end of the clip has been reached or playing has been stopped.
+Channel set_endevent(event) Start playing this sound clip and return the Channel on which the clip is playing.